-The improvement in rating is due primarily to some evident progress in relation to Students' achievement - notably in Mathematics in both the Secondary (College) and Sixth Form (Lycée) sections, together with Teaching and Assessment, the Curriculum and Health and Safety.
+The improvement in KHDA rating to Very Good in 2017-18 was due primarily to some evident progress in relation to Students' achievement - notably in Mathematics in both the Secondary (College) and Sixth Form (Lycée) sections, together with Teaching and Assessment, the Curriculum and Health and Safety.

 Inspectors noted that "Senior leaders are providing clear direction on the school's journey of continued improvement.
 They have an accurate picture of where improvement is needed."
 They are supported by Governors who are providing the school with a high level of professional expertise.

 Inspectors commented that "Students’ behaviour is exemplary.
 They have very positive attitudes and take pride in their achievements.
 Most students have a strong work ethic and participate in a range of environmental initiatives and charity events, drawing on their developing innovative and entrepreneurial skills."

 Previous reports had noted some concern among students and parents in relation to the range of additional subjects available to students and also to the range of Extracurricular activities on offer.
 The inspection report notes that the range of options available to older students has increased.
 "Science, business, humanities and language options are providing an appropriate range of pathways to higher education and future careers."
 In addition, "the extracurricular activities offered in the performing arts, together with a wide variety of educational visits, enhance students’ learning."

 The main recommendations from the inspectors to the school focused on two areas:

-Feedback to WhichSchoolAdvisor.com is positive.
+Feedback to WhichSchoolAdvisor.com is very limited but generally positive.
 Some 75% of parents would recommend the school to another parent.
 Students are said to have a strong sense of belonging, parents believe the school is very good value for money and that expectations are high for students.
 88% of parents agree that the school offers a standard of education that is higher than or equal to that offered in their home country.

-Fees for Lycée Français International are relatively affordable, ranging from AED 26,376 at Pre-K to AED 55,781 in Terminale.
+Fees for Lycée Français International are relatively affordable, ranging from AED 26,922 at Pre-K to AED 56,936 in Terminale.
 This puts the fees in the middle bracket for a school in Dubai.
 There is the obligatory 500 AED (non-refundable) for applications.

 Lycee Francais International Prive de Dubai (AFLEC) is a Best of school, a ranking determined by parent surveys on the site.
 It can be found in the following Best of rankings: